omrijsharon/RL_modules/README.md

 actions += rl.Action(output_tensor)
 ```

-action() returns an integer which represents the last sampled action.
+actions() returns an integer which represents the last sampled action.
 env.step(actions()) gives the envirenment an action and gets its response as a state and reward.
 if done is True, the episode will end.
 state = next_state updates the state for the next loop.